 Our landscapes are important to our way of life and our economy.
 Arizona’s landscape professionals understand this, and they have played a central role in moving us towards desert-adapted landscapes, and more efficient, sustainable practices.
 We continue to rely on the green industry’s partnership, leadership, and engagement to help ensure wise water use, particularly in light of ongoing drought and potential shortage.

 Training and certification assist landscape professionals to strengthen skills, move ahead of the competition, and stay up to date on the latest trends, research, and practices in the industry.

-20-hour course in the fundamentals of horticultural practices appropriate to our environment taught by university faculty and green industry experts.
+Course in the fundamentals of horticultural practices appropriate to our environment taught by university faculty and green industry experts.
 Certificate program.

 15 hours of in-depth, hands-on training in irrigation systems design, installation, operation, and maintenance.
 Certificate program.